starlitriver/starlitriver.github.io/content/biochemistry/homeostasis.md

 ---
 aliases:
 links:
-tags:
+tags: []
-  - biology
 title:
 ---

-homeostasis is
-the process by which an organism maintains a stable internal environment, despite the changing external environment
+homeostasis is the [[biological process]] by which an organism maintains a stable internal environment, despite the changing external environment

 it is essential for organisms to maintain a consistent internal environment because
-- biological [[catalyst]] need to operate
+- biological [[catalyst|catalysts]] need to operate
-- [[cell]] survive best in an isotonic solution
+- cells survive best in an isotonic solution

 homeostasis is a negative feedback loop, meaning that